Tinkoff/stapp/docs/modules/persist.md

 # Persist

-`persist` is a module capable of persisting and rehydrating an application's state. `persist` is as compatible with [redux-persist](https://github.com/rt2zz/redux-persist) library as possible.
-You can use storages, transformers, and reconcilers compatible with redux-persist.
+`stapp-persist` is a module capable of persisting and rehydrating an application's state. `stapp-persist` is as compatible with [redux-persist](https://github.com/rt2zz/redux-persist) library as possible.
+You can use storages, transformers, and reconcilers compatible with `redux-persist`.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->